Corporate Bonds and Government Bonds

 Introduction

 Just like people, organizations like corporations, federal and state governments need to borrow money occasionally to meet certain exigencies like capital investment in infrastructure projects.
 These organizations have to commit not only to repay the amount borrowed but also a little extra in the form of interest for the privilege of using the other peoples’ money for the time being.
 Deficit-laden governments often resort to the method of raising the required funds by issue of bonds of various types with different conditions attached to the bonds.
-Similarly the corporations issue debt securities for the purpose of financing their expansion plans or other financial commitments.
+Similarly, the corporations issue debt securities for the purpose of financing their expansion plans or other financial commitments.

 Thus bonds are considered to be a core element of any financial plan to invest and grow wealth.
 A bond represents a debt security much in similar to an I.O.U.
 When a bond is purchased by an investor the investor is considered to have lent money to the government, municipality, corporation or other government agency (known as the issuer) issuing the bonds.
 In return for the amount the lent the issuer guarantees to pay the lender a specified rate of interest during the tenure of the bond.
-In addition the issuer also guaranteed the repayment of the principal amount when the bond matures or its tenure comes to an end.
-A prospective investor has different types of bonds to choose from like the US Treasury bonds, corporate bonds, mortgage and asset backed securities, federal agency securities, and foreign government bonds.
+In addition, the issuer also guarantees the repayment of the principal amount when the bond matures or its tenure comes to an end.
+A prospective investor has different types of bonds to choose from like the US Treasury bonds, corporate bonds, mortgage and asset-backed securities, federal agency securities, and foreign government bonds.

 Literature Review

 This section of the paper presents a detailed review of the available literature on corporate bonds and government bonds.
 The information and data on the corporate, and government bonds have been gathered from secondary sources like books, journals, and websites of government departments for presenting this literature review.
-The objective of this review is to enable the reader to acquire a comprehensive knowledge on the general and specific issues concerning the corporate bonds and government bonds apart from providing a basic knowledge on these debt securities.
+The objective of this review is to enable the reader to acquire a comprehensive knowledge of the general and specific issues concerning the corporate bonds and government bonds apart from providing a basic knowledge of these debt securities.

-Bonds – an Overview
+Bonds – An Overview

 According to Hakansson (1999) the existence of a corporate bond market “is associated with greater accounting transparency, a large community of financial analysts, respected rating agencies, a wide range of corporate debt securities and derivatives demanding sophisticated credit analysis and efficient procedures for corporate reorganization and liquidation.”
 The author also points out the need for several factors that have to be present in the market in order to have a well-developed bond market.
 Some of the factors are; a financial reporting system for companies that has the ability to present relevant, reliable, and timely financial statements showing the true financial position of the company.
 The reporting system should be supported by a community of knowledgeable financial analysts and reliable credit rating agencies.
 There should also present a mechanism which enables an efficient reorganization whenever there are cases of default or bankruptcy.

 La Porta, Lopez de Silanes, Schleifer and Vishny (1998) argue that the extent and scope of legal protection in a country is an important determinant in deciding the growth of the financial markets in a country.
-Martinez Trigueros (2000) supports this view by pointing out that the existence of a proper and well defined legal environment which ensures the maximum protection to the minority shareholders and bondholders would contribute more to the development of the financial sector.
+Martinez Trigueros (2000) supports this view by pointing out that the existence of a proper and well-defined legal environment which ensures the maximum protection to the minority shareholders and bondholders would contribute more to the development of the financial sector.
 She further adds that this would automatically lead to the acceleration in the rate of growth of the economy.

 Types of Bonds